citizenfx/fivem-docs/content/docs/server-manual/setting-up-a-server.md

   A step-by-step guide on setting up FXServer.
 ---

-This page shows you how to run the Cfx.re platform server (also often named 'FXServer') on Windows, Linux, TxAdmin and there's even a Zap Hosting guide!
+This page shows you how to run the Cfx.re platform server (also often named 'FXServer') on Windows, Linux, txAdmin and there's even a ZAP-Hosting guide!
 They can all be found down below under *[Available guides][setting-up-a-server-guides]*.

 Having trouble running your server?
 Check the [server issue FAQ][server-issues], use the Discord [#server-talk][fxserver-support] channel, or create a topic in the [Server Discussion][fxserver-support-category] sub-category on the forum.